nhavim/Grocery-store-sales-prediction-/README.md

 # Grocery-store-sales-prediction-
-Aim is predicting sales for each product family and store combinations.
+The aim is to predict sales for each product family and store combinations.
 There are 6 datasets given.

 Train